 - Titles and deeds of your property – These need to be actual copies and not photocopies.

-- Will or living will – If you don’t have a will, you should really consider writing one and keeping a copy of it with your other important documents.
+- Will or living will – If you don’t have a will, you should consider writing one and keeping a copy with your other important documents.

 - Citizenship papers – Those who are not born in the United States will want to have a copy of their citizenship papers somewhere with their emergency kit.